 - 1. Using level boundaries gives a gross estimation that often over-estimates needed discharges.
-Individual species' distributions need to be quantified to refine the needs-assessment.
-Additional research is recommended to clarify riparian inundation-level needs so that managers can make the most-informed decisions possible regarding the future of these zones. - 2.
-The TCEQ flow standards generally do not meet the anticipated needs of the riparian zone.
+Individual species' distributions need to be quantified to refine the needs-assessment. - 2.
+The TCEQ flow standards are inconsistent in meeting the needs of the riparian zone.
+Furthermore, additional research is recommended to clarify riparian needs so that managers can make the most-informed decisions possible regarding the future of these zones.

-Importantly, this study independently verifies Round One outcomes: that in order to provide continued conservation and maintenance of the current riparian spatial distributions at many sites, the existing TCEQ flow standards (spring and fall) may need adjustment based on existing information and future research.
-Without seasonal flows along the Guadalupe and San Antonio Rivers, riparian zones may experience longitudinal and perpendicular constriction in most cases.
+Importantly, this study independently verifies previous flow studies' outcomes: that in order to provide continued conservation and maintenance of the current riparian spatial distributions at many sites the existing TCEQ flow standards (spring and fall) need further research and possible adjustment.
+Without seasonal flows along the Colorado, Navidad and Lavaca Rivers, and their tributaries, riparian zones may face longitudinal and perpendicular constriction in most cases.